 Product fee

 Some of our mortgages don’t have a product fee.
-If you choose one that does, you can normally add the fee to your mortgage, but it’ll mean you’ll pay interest on the product fee unless you pay it off within 21 days of completing your mortgage.
+If you choose one that does, you can pay it upfront or add it to your mortgage.
+If you add it to your mortgage, you’ll pay interest on the product fee unless you pay it off within 21 days of your mortgage starting.

 Valuation fee